shipping icon

 Wrapping leftovers

 The two main enemies of cheese are excessive heat and air.
 Heat makes it deteriorate rapidly.
 Leaving it open to air will dry it out and leave it prone to the bacteria that causes mould.
 Wrap the cheese properly, use the original wrapper if that’s possible, otherwise use waxed paper, non-stick baking paper or aluminium foil.
 Certain cheeses may be difficult to wrap if they have spread from being at room temperature.
 Use a spatula to transfer the cheese to a plate, cover it tightly with plastic wrap and refrigerate it until it’s chilled.
-Remove the plastic wrap, then wrap in waxed or non-stick baking paper and place in a lidded plastic container.
+When serving, bring white mould cheeses to room temperature, this can also alleviate the ammoniated odour that can sometimes comes from the cheese.

 Where to store leftovers